 - Equity- how can we give access to every of all different background

 Chapter 4.
 Existing Conditions

+Add existing Conditions Introduction

 Summary of Problems:

 Safety:

 The safety of bicyclists, as well as that of nearby pedestrians, motorists, and transit users, is a top priority for the university.
 The poorly marked, inconsistent and unpredictable bikeways pose difficulties for cyclists trying to navigate campus.
 This commonly leads to unpredictable riding behavior, which not only puts cyclists at risk, but also adversely affects other users of paths and roadways.
 Even when a cyclist is trying to follow the traffic laws, there are many locations where a campus path ends without forewarning and without any indication of where the cyclist is expected to go next.
 The cyclist is then forced to make a sudden decision while in motion, which can be very dangerous for the rider and surrounding passersbys.